benjaminyzg/react-portfolio/README.md

 # Hi there, I'm Benjamin 👋

 Welcome to my GitHub profile!
 I'm a passionate developer, always eager to learn and build innovative solutions.
-I appreciate the innovate use of aesthetic digital design - to convey my individualism in a minimalistic manner.
+I appreciate the innovate use of simple, clean, aesthetic design - to convey my individualism ideal in a minimalistic manner.

 Any resemblance and similiarities is purely coincidental and unintended.